TPZ-CORE/tpz_water_actions/README.md

 2. Add `ensure tpz_water_actions` after the **REQUIREMENTS** in the resources.cfg or server.cfg, depends where your scripts are located.

+## Commands

+Use `toggleriver` to enable or disable the water action prompts.

+This command is also configurable, it can be found in the configuration file (Config.ToggleRiverActions)

 ## Development

 You can use and trigger the following event (Client Sided) in order to disable water action prompts when player is fishing.